 More information on Edit and Imputation can be found in the External Methodology Assurance Panel document PMP013: Edit and Imputation Methodology.

 Statistical Methodology Rehearsal 2020

 From April to June 2020, National Records of Scotland (NRS) carried out a rehearsal of several statistical methodologies for Scotland’s Census 2022.
 The Edit and Imputation methodology was tested during this rehearsal.

 The evaluation reports from this rehearsal can be found on the Statistical Methodology Rehearsal 2020 web page, which will be published in September 2020.

 Statistical Quality Assurance

-NRS has published a Statistical Quality Assurance Strategy which provides more information on how the Edit and Imputation process, and others, will be quality assured.
+NRS has published a Statistical Quality Assurance Strategy (PDF 1MB) which provides more information on how the Edit and Imputation process, and others, will be quality assured.

 NRS aims to harmonise statistical methodologies with other UK census offices as much as possible.
 We share ideas and provide feedback on methodologies through harmonisation working groups with the Office of National Statistics (ONS) and the Northern Ireland Statistics and Research Agency (NISRA).

 For more information on how NRS work with the other UK censuses to harmonise our statistical methodology for UK Data Users, as well as share best practice and lessons learned, please see the UK Census Data tab of this website.